ProductUse casesDeploysUsersBlog

 How to integrate Flowlines in 5 minutes

-Add observability and memory to any Python AI agent with 4 lines of code.
+Add behavioral observability and structured memory to any Python AI agent.
 Install the SDK, init before your LLM client, wrap calls in context, and retrieve memory.
+Works with OpenAI, Anthropic, and any agent framework.

 Flowlines vs. Mem0: why memory needs observability